Toby Roland-Jones

 Tobias Skelton Roland-Jones (born 29 January 1988) is an English cricketer.

-A medium-fast, right-arm bowler and a lower order right-handed batsman, Roland-Jones represents Middlesex in county cricket, and has represented England at Test and One Day International level.
+A medium-fast, right-arm bowler and a lower order right-handed batsman, Roland-Jones represents Middlesex in county cricket, and has represented England at Test and One Day International (ODI) level.

-He was appointed as Middlesex club captain for the 2023 season.
+He was appointed Middlesex club captain for the 2023 season.

 Early life and career

 Roland-Jones was born in Ashford now in Surrey but historically in Middlesex.

 County career

 On 23 September 2016, Roland-Jones took a hat-trick against Yorkshire to secure the County Championship for Middlesex for the first time in 23 years.
 He was named one of the Wisden 2017's Cricketers of the year.

 In September 2017, Roland-Jones suffered a lower-back stress fracture whilst playing for Middlesex and was consequently unavailable for selection for the England winter tours to Australia and New Zealand.
 On his return to county cricket in April 2018, a recurrence of the injury was predicted to rule him out of the 2018 season.

-On 26 July 2019, in the 2019 t20 Blast match against Glamorgan, Roland-Jones took a hat-trick, finishing with career-best figures of 5 for 21.
+On 26 July 2019, in the 2019 T20 Blast match against Glamorgan, Roland-Jones took a hat-trick, finishing with career-best figures of 5 for 21.